dsqmoore/developer/_posts/apiv2/drops/0030-01-01-create-drop.md

             { "name": "file_size",    "value": null }
           ]
         },
-        ...
-        ]
+        "items": [...],
       }
     }

 # Bookmark a Link

-Fill the `/rels/create` template with the drop's name and the URL to bookmark.
-Encode each name and value pair in `data` as `application/x-www-form-urlencoded` or `application/json` and POST it to the template's `href`. **Note:** The value of the `private` field will be the default drop privacy the owner has configured for their account.
+Fill `template` with the drop's name and the URL to bookmark.
+Send it as an HTTP POST as defined by Collection+JSON[#]. **Note:** The value of the `private` field will be the default drop privacy the owner has configured for their account.

     $ curl -i -H 'Authorization: Token token="0gc504cf7e4a51ff8119"' \
            -H "Content-Type: application/json; charset=utf-8" \